 If you are selected as a winner and receive support, we expect you to fully engage with the process and the mentors assigned to you.
-If you have any questions or concerns, you can bring these up with the GRP Head of Innovation or the Head of Programmes.

 10. Will there be a chance to ask clarification questions?

 You can send a message to challenge@globalresiliencepartnership.org to ask questions in advance.
 Your question and the answer will be made public on the GRP website.